-Also, if you are launching a new project in which you need regular Content Management features as well as a forum, you should strongly consider using bbPress with WordPress, because it will enable your users to interact with both your "main site" and your forum with a single login.
+You should strongly consider using bbPress with WordPress.
+Doing this will enable your users to interact with both your "main site" and your forum with a single login.

 The bbPress forum software depends on WordPress software to function.
 Therefore, you cannot install and run bbPress independent of it.

 Almost any web host that supports WordPress will also support bbPress.
-Specifically, the only technical requirements are:
+More specifically, the technical requirements are: